thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 ### Performance

-- [ ] All static assets (CSS, JS, SVG, JSON) are minified and concatenated
+- [ ] All static assets (CSS, JS, SVG, JSON) are minified and concatenated in production
 - [x] TODO - Single pages are less than the allocated performance budget (unless there's a very good reason not to)
 - [ ] Run through [Google PageSpeed](https://developers.google.com/speed/pagespeed/), [GTmetrix](https://gtmetrix.com/)
 - [ ] Use [SpeedCurve](https://speedcurve.com) to configure the performance monitoring on the site's most important page (homepage?)